-Bar graphs: Consisting of two axes, bar graphs are especially useful in comparing data among a handful of categories at a glance, and can run horizontally or vertically.
+Consisting of two axes, bar graphs are especially useful in comparing data among a handful of categories at a glance and can run horizontally or vertically.

 How can they be used?
 Bar graphs are typically used to show big changes in data over time, for example comparing electricity costs in cities across North America.

-Area graphs: Area graphs is like the sister graph to line graphs.
+Area graphs are like the sister graph to line graphs.
 They can also be used to track changes over time for one or more groups.
 It would make more sense to use an area graph to track changes in two or more related groups that make up one whole category.

 According to the data visualization checklist from Stephanie Evergreen and Ann Emery, here are some things you need to consider: